megakemp/megakemp.github.io/_posts/2014-04-24-bdd-all-the-way-down.md

 You want to implement this feature by following the principles of TDD, so you know that the first thing you should do is start writing a failing test.
 But, what should you test?
 How would you express this requirement in code?
 What's even a _cell_?

-If you're looking at TDD for some guidance, well I'm sorry to tell you that you'll find none.
+If you're looking at TDD for some guidance, well, I'm sorry to tell you that you'll find none.
 TDD has one rule.
 Do you remember what the first rule of TDD is?
 (No, it's not [_you don't talk about TDD_](http://www.diggingforfire.net/FightClub)):

 <div class="note">
 <p>